seaneble/dhbw_semanticweb/README.md

 application.
 Fuseki can be aquired from the
 [project website](http://jena.apache.org/download/index.cgi).

-After properly unpacking Fuseki, move or copy the ''lib'' folder from Jena into the Fuseki root folder.
+After properly unpacking Fuseki, move or copy the ```lib``` folder from Jena into the Fuseki root folder.
 Fuseki needs a configuration file, which is given as a [template](fusekiconf.ttl) within the project directory.
 Please copy this to the Fuseki root directory (relative paths do not seem to work) and change line 43 to